New Super Mario Bros.

 |UROM2006-04-07 11:29:13matoba_t||EROM2006-04-27 11:13:34matoba_t||KROM2006-12-27 14:32:43matoba_t|

-There is a second version of the European Demo (Serial: NTR-Y78P-EUR) but the only difference is a slightly different header that causes DSi consoles to boot straight into the game when the console is switched on, skipping the System Menu.
+The only difference in the second version of the European demo is a slightly different header that causes DSi consoles to boot straight into the game when the console is switched on, skipping the System Menu.
 These were used for DSi XL demonstrations, to prevent users from accessing anything other than the game.
 The rest of the ROM is exactly the same.

 You can't save here.